Topics on this page

 The landlord or property owner must install smoke alarms.
 A landlord is also responsible for repairing or replacing a tenant’s smoke alarm.

 A tenant is responsible for testing the smoke alarms.
 If a smoke alarm needs to be repaired or replaced, the tenant must tell the landlord in writing.
 The landlord must acknowledge the tenant’s notice in writing and repair or replace the smoke alarm within 5 days of receiving the tenant’s notice.

 A tenant may not remove or tamper with a smoke alarm.
 Read the Law: Md.
 Code, Public Safety § 9-106

 A tenant who is deaf or hearing impaired can request from the landlord, in writing, a smoke alarm that provides a signal that will warn a deaf or hearing-impaired person.
 A landlord who gets a written request must provide an appropriate smoke alarm.

-Although the State Fire Marshal or the appropriate local authority may grant certain exceptions from state or local fire and building codes, no exception may be granted to the smoke alarm requirements.
-Read the Law: MD Code, Public Safety § 9-205
+The State Fire Marshal or local fire marshal may grant certain exceptions from state or local fire and building codes.
+No exception may be granted to the smoke alarm requirements required by State law.
+Read the Law: Md.
+Code, Public Safety § 9-205

 Fire Safety for Mobility Impaired Individuals